BriandaFlores/UpwardBoundTeam2/README.md

 ## Game Title
 Escape Dio's Mansion
 ## Game Description
-Trapped in a horor mansion players must scheme their way through haunted rooms filled with traps and escape successfully
+Trapped in Dio's mansion, the players must find a way to escape the labyrinth that is dio's mansion, dodging enemies along the way
 ## Team Members
 Michael Brianda
 ## Planned Tools